grassrootseconomics/cic-stack/apps/contract-migration/scripts/README.md

 * Address has gas balance
 * Address has triggered the token faucet
 * Address has token balance matching the gift threshold
-* Metadata can be retrieved and has exact match
+* Personal metadata can be retrieved and has exact match
+* Phone pointer metadata can be retrieved and matches address
+* USSD menu response is initial state after registration

 Checks can be selectively included and excluded.
 See `--help` for details.